What’s the best colour worktop for white kitchens?

 But one thing homeowners struggle with is not knowing what the best colour worktop for white kitchens is.

-In this blog, we show you some stunning examples of white kitchens with various worktop colours and designs.
+In this blog, we show you some stunning worktop ideas for a white kitchen including a variety of colours and designs.

 White kitchen with white worktops